-Nucor already has a carbon intensity less than one-third of today’s world average.
+Nucor already has a carbon intensity less than one-fourth of today’s world average.
 Which puts Nucor 18 years ahead of the below 2-degrees target.

 But we know that is not enough, and we are committed to going further.

-Nucor is committing to a 35% combined reduction in steel mill scope 1 and scope 2 GHG intensity by 2030 using 2015 baseline goals.
-This goal will take Nucor’s steel mill CO2 emissions down to 77% less than today’s global steelmaking average.
+Nucor is committing to a 35% combined reduction in steel mill scope 1 and scope 2 GHG intensity by 2030, using 2015 baseline goals.
+This goal will take Nucor’s steel mill CO2 emissions down to 77% less than 2020’s global steelmaking average.

-- In addition to scope 1 and 2, Nucor will continue to publicly disclose and reduce scope 3 emissions.
+- In addition to scope 1 and 2, Nucor will continue to reduce and disclose most of its scope 3 emissions.

 - Nucor has already achieved and will continue to meet the Paris Agreement and below Two Degree Scenario based on the GHG sector-based benchmarks established in 2021 by the Transition Pathways Initiative (TPI).